ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 For a user to monitor a label in the combined tree, the following is provided:

 - For each entry in the user's monitoring map:
-  - The timestamps needed by the algorithm in {{distinguished-log-entries}} to determine where the monitoring algorithm would first reach a distinguished log entry.
-This may either be the log entry in the user's monitoring map, or some other log entry from the list computed in step 2 of {{m-algorithm}}.
+  - The timestamps needed by the algorithm in {{reasonable-monitoring-window}}
+    to determine where the monitoring algorithm would first reach a distinguished log entry.
+This may either be the log entry in the user's monitoring map, or some other log entry from the list computed in step 2 of
+    {{m-algorithm}}.
   - Where necessary for the algorithm in {{m-algorithm}}, a binary ladder ({{monitor-binary-ladder}}) targeting the version in the user's monitoring map.
 - If the user owns the label:
-  - The timestamps needed by the algorithm in {{distinguished-log-entries}} to conduct a depth-first search for each subsequent distinguished log entry.
+  - The timestamps needed by the algorithm in {{reasonable-monitoring-window}}
+    to conduct a depth-first search for each subsequent distinguished log entry.
-  - For each distinguished log entry, a binary ladder ({{fv-binary-ladder}}) targeting the greatest version of the label that the log entry contains.
+  - For each distinguished log entry, a binary ladder ({{search-binary-ladder}}) targeting the greatest version of the label that the log entry contains.

 ### Greatest-Version Search